jvccerqueira/ABInbev_Challenge/README.md

 ## Instalation and Execution
 >[!NOTE]
->This pipeline was developed in Linux so it will be better executed on UNIX based OS's, such as macOS and Linux Distributions.
-On Windows it is recommended to use WSL with Ubuntu.
+>This pipeline was developed with Ubuntu running with WSL in Windows

 >[!TIP]
 >Searching for Ubuntu on Microsoft Store you can download and access all Ubuntu feature inside windows, for example run a Ubuntu CLI, which will be the only tool we will need to proceed with instalation.